noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

 ## best practices
   - fk mutations, use a immutable helper library
   - when using an object as a map, always use flows `indexer property`
+    - it allows reads and writes using any key that matches the indexer key type

 ## gotchas